Jack-Coutts/ThyCa_Multimorbidity_UKBB/README.md

 # Assessing Thyroid Cancer multimorbidity using the UK Biobank database

-*** Abstract: *** * Thyroid cancer is ......
+***Abstract:*** *Thyroid cancer is ......
 Significant role of multimorbidity in thyroid cancer mortality but little is known.
-Unsupervised machine learning techniques *
+Unsupervised machine learning techniques.*